Bookmark and Share

 2. Format

-A part on the estimated likelihood of the issuance of tropical cyclone signals by the Hong Kong Observatory will also be included if the storm is expected to enter the 800 km boundary.
+In a full report, a part on the estimated likelihood of the issuance of tropical cyclone signals by the Hong Kong Observatory will also be included if the storm is expected to come to within 800 km of Hong Kong.

 D. Units Used